CREDO

 • Study & Site(s) management

-The next CREDO course will be hosted by the ISARIC Kumasi Hub in Ghana, starting in September 2024.
-This course will provide outbreak preparedness training, delivered by local training teams for multidisciplinary researchers.
+The next CREDO courses will be hosted by the ISARIC Hubs in Karachi (Pakistan), Manilla (The Philippines) and Rio de Janeiro (Brazil), starting in February and March 2025.
+These courses will provide outbreak preparedness training, delivered by local training teams for multidisciplinary researchers.

 Read more about CREDO